 As a person who thoroughly despises stripping off knuckle skin, getting ingrained dirt on their hands, ripping nails off and developing a sweaty brow from mechanic-based frustration, I wanted a set of tyres that made the chances of ever getting a puncture virtually zero.

-After a plague of punctures during the winter months on my previous bike, I ended up switching the lighter tyres to Schwalbe’s Marathons and haven’t suffered a single puncture since.
+After a plague of punctures during the winter months on my previous bike, asking for a set of Schwalbe’s Marathons from Ison Distribution was high up my priority list.

 Thanks to their tough casing and a puncture-resistant strip, I know they’ll help me navigate the slop-, stone- and thorn-ridden Somerset country lanes without any drama.